MadCzarls/php-docker/README.md

 Clone and tweak it to your needs.
 Tested on Linux (Ubuntu):

-1. Docker version 20.10.7, build f0df350
+1. Docker version 20.10.8, build 3967b7d
 1. docker-compose version 1.29.2, build 5becea4c

-and Windows 10:

-1. Use `Docker for Windows`, at least version `3.2.1`.
-1. Switch to `Linux containers`.
-1. Go to `Settings` -> `Docker Engine` and set `experimental mode` to `true`.

-# TODO
-1. change based distros (eg. Ubuntu) for something more lightweight.

 # Usage

-Clone repository, `cd` inside, create `docker-compose.yml` based on `docker-compose.yml.dist` with `cp docker-compose.yml.dist docker-compose.yml` command.
-If needed, change configuration according to the comments inside.
-Then define your `APP_SECRET` in the correct file based on your ENV (`docker/php/.env.app.[dev/prod]`) and run afterwards:
+Clone repository, `cd` inside, take a look at `docker-compose.yml` file, change it according if needed.
+Afterwards run:

 <pre>
 docker-compose build
 docker-compose up
 </pre>

-After that log into container with `docker exec -it app.php bash`, where `app.php` is the default container name from `docker-compose.yml.dist`.
-Then run:
+After that log into container with `docker exec -it php_docker bash`, where `php.docker` is the default container name from `docker-compose.yml` file.
+To execute script type:
 <pre>
-composer install
+php src/run.php
 </pre>

-From this point forward, application should be available under `http://localhost:8050/`.

 # Overview